adixon/ca.civicrm.testsite/README.md

 Contact data obfuscation is an example of a task which might need to happen moving a DB from production to development (local development environments might not need personal data or even a full size DB), but which would not be wanted when moving from production to staging (so review in a live hosting environment can be made accurately and with a complete dataset).

 > Current status: there's a new api job 'anonymize' that can be run from a button in the Testsite configuration page.
 It runs the CiviCRM part of Compucorp's SQL scripts.
+This script also removes live payment processor credentials.

 ## Environment switching